 - Activities that could cause overheating or dehydration — i.e. Bikram yoga

-With those caveats in mind, Wolfe offers the following tips to help you move more before, during and after you deliver:
+With those caveats in mind, these tips can help you move more before, during and after you deliver:

 If you are considering becoming pregnant, exercise to your typical fitness level.
-Or, if you don't exercise regularly, think about starting a regimen to get good habits in place, Wolfe says.
+Or, if you don't exercise regularly, think about starting a regimen to get good habits in place.

 If you have been extremely sedentary, talk to your doctor first to determine how you can slowly build strength and stamina.
 Once you have the "all clear," try moving for 10 minutes a day and gradually increase both the duration and intensity of your workouts until you are doing at least 30 minutes of moderate physical activity daily.

 During the first three months of pregnancy, women often are tired and fight morning sickness.
 But even a little movement can help.